rolling-sagas/rs-doc/guide/subscription/subscription-billing.md

 Cancellations are effective at the end of the current billing cycle.
 However, you'll keep access to all of your subscription features until then.

 ### Refunds
-You can request a full refund of your subscription payment for any tier within 14 days after purchasing an annual plan and 3 days after purchasing a monthly plan if your used credits are no more than 400.
+You are eligible for a full refund of your subscription payment if you request it within 14 days of purchasing an annual plan or within 3 days of purchasing a monthly plan, provided you have used no more than 400 credits.

-If you are eligible for a refund, you'll see the option to request a refund automatically when you click cancel plan.
-It may take up to 10 business days for your refund to reach you, depending on your bank's processing times, but you'll get a confirmation email within a few minutes.
+To request a refund, please email us at support@rollingsagas.com.
+Our team will verify your eligibility and notify you via email.
+Once approved, refunds can take up to 10 business days to process, depending on your bank, but you will receive a confirmation email shortly after your request.

-Email support@rollingsagas.com if you come across any issue.